NIMHD Collaborations

 As one of 27 Institutes and Centers at NIH, NIMHD supports research partnerships across NIH and externally with a goal to create synergistic research approaches to improve public health for populations experiencing health disparities, including racial and ethnic minorities and socioeconomically disadvantaged and geographically underserved populations.

 Partnerships conducted and supported by the NIMHD have created innovative studies into how to promote screening for breast, prostate, and pancreatic cancers; eliminate barriers to clinical trial recruitment; deliver mental health services; and much more.
-Some newer initiatives support research on precision medicine, child health studies examining environmental influences and cognitive brain development, and scientific workforce diversity.
+Some newer initiatives support research on precision medicine, child health studies examining environmental influences and cognitive brain development, and scientific workforce development.

 Learn about some of these NIMHD collaborations here.